-Update: here’s our latest tutorial on how to make and roll spring rolls.
+Update: here’s our latest tutorial on how to make and roll spring rolls to help you roll awesome BLT Spring Rolls!

 I sincerely hope after this recipe goes live that no one pounds me with a beating of 20 lashes because I broke some rules.
 Sometimes a girl needs a little culinary excitement in her life and if it means venturing outside my cultural comfort zone to feed myself, I’m game for the challenge.
 I’ll also brace myself for the bruises.